 - Sheds for pumps, compressors, and other equipment, if provided, shall be as follows.

 - Where compressor sheds (or utility sheds) are provided they shall be open-sided steel frame structures, sheeted from roof eaves level down to a maximum height of 2.45 m above the compressor house floor level, with ventilation by means of natural draught.

 - Where pump or equipment sheds are provided they shall be steel framed with sheeting as described in (a) above.

-Compressor houses shall be provided with suitable facilities for handling the heaviest machine component during normal maintenance including the following (but excluding motor drivers) :-
+Compressor houses shall be provided with suitable facilities for handling the heaviest machine component during normal maintenance including the following (but excluding motor drivers):-

 - A laydown area and suitable road access for this area shall be provided adjacent to the compressor house.

-- The compressor house ground floor shall be designed to carry the internal parts of the machines, but not top halves of casings, during maintenance.
+- The compressor house ground floor shall be designed to carry the internal parts of the machines, but not the top halves of casings, during maintenance.

-- To provide access for mobile equipment.
+- To provide access to mobile equipment.